bgoober/bgoober/README.md

 While this is my main GitHub account, my other GitHub account, which was used to build the majority of GotSOL, can be found here: [gotsol-dev](https://github.com/gotsol-dev)

-Previously, I built a dog-themed SPL token launchpad and interactive application called _pet that dog!_ which you can interact with here: [pet that dog!](https://pet-that-dog.vercel.app/) It's a fun, interactive on-chain program and front-end application that allows you to interact with a "dog", and when you do the dog will mint you one of its tokens each time.
+Previously, I built a dog-themed Solana token launchpad and interactive application called _pet that dog!_ which you can interact with here: [pet that dog!](https://pet-that-dog.vercel.app/) It's a fun, interactive on-chain program and front-end application that allows you to interact with a "dog", and when you do the dog will mint you one of its tokens each time.
 It is a full on-chain program that I built from the ground up.
 I also worked on the artwork myself, though I am not the only artist who did.
 I may return to this project one day, if it makes sense to do so, and a clear product is envisioned.

+My Skills:

+1. Product Manager, Operations Manager, Technologist
+2. Software Developer, back-end and front-end, Solana smart-contract development
+3. Geographic Information Systems (GIS)
+4. Certified Commercial Drone Pilot (Mapping, Surveying, Aerial Photography and Videography, Inspections)